Nouns and adjectives

 It is also to be noted that -as in many Slavic languages, including Russian- there are no definite or indefinite articles in Polish.

 The Polish gender system is complex, due to its combination of three categories: gender (masculine, feminine, neuter), personhood (personal versus non-personal) and animacy (animate versus inanimate).
 Personhood and animacy are relevant within the masculine gender but do not affect the feminine or neuter genders.
 The resulting system can be presented as comprising five gender classes: personal masculine, animate (non-personal) masculine, inanimate masculine, feminine, and neuter.
-These classes can be identified based on declension patterns, adjective-noun agreement, and pronoun-antecedent agreement.Free Quote
+These classes can be identified based on declension patterns, adjective-noun agreement, and pronoun-antecedent agreement.Get Quote